trittimo/374xd/releases/README.md

 The config file uses the [XML format for Java Properties](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html).
 Pairs can be specified with the pairs key, flags with the flags key, and options with the options key.
 Whitelist and blacklist also have their own key.

 There is also a eci.xml that is used for loading classes off the class path.
-However, it is recommended that you use the java VM classpath argument instead wherever possible, as this behavior is rather glitchy.
+However, it is recommended that you use the java VM classpath argument instead wherever possible, as this behavior is not as consistent.

+### Implementation Details

+* `BlacklistAnalyzer` and `LinkPriorityAnalyzer` are always added to last pass by default.
+In order to override this behavior, you will have to substitute out the `DefaultCMDHandler` with your own implementation of the `ICMDHandler`.
+* `IGraphFactory` is a bit of a misnomer. `IGraphFactory` is more of a convenience/utility class than a factory, since the `Graph` can be modified fine without it. `IGraphFactory` just adds some convenience and syntax-safety in adding nodes and links.
+While it ostensibly is a factory for graphs, this definition is not as rigid as one might expect from more typical factory patterns.
+* The `ExternalClassLoader` does not actually support loading JARs in this version, despite what the code may suggest.
+Unfortunately we ran into errors in finding loaded classes from the URLClassLoader, so the functionality is disabled for the time being.
+However, the methods and such will remain in the implementation (despite non-functionality) in order to demonstrate future plans for the API.
+For the time being, it is best to unzip the jar to a folder, and then load that folder as a package using the package loading syntax in `eci.xml`.
+* The `ExternalClassLoader` is not the optimal way of adding classes at runtime.
+It is much better to use the JVM's `classpath` or `cp` arguments wherever possible, as this adds it to the system ClassLoader, which is much less likely to experience bugs and corner cases.
+This option remains for situations.